 GOLF: Granite Links Golf Club

-Play on the public-private links atop the hill that was the center of Quincy’s granite industry.
-Each hole, and every window from several restaurants, afford sweeping views of the city and surrounding landscape.
+Play at the public-private Granite Links Golf Club atop the hill that was the center of Quincy’s granite industry Each hole, and every window from several restaurants, afford sweeping views of the city and surrounding landscape.
 Even if your game is off, you can take solace in the vistas.
-Non members can play only during the week, or after 1pm on weekend, if space is available.
+Check website or call if non-member for tee times.

 SHOP: Ginger Betty’s

-This adorable shop has been a Quincy staple for over 25 years.
+This adorable Ginger Betty’s shop has been a Quincy staple for over 30 years.
 Gingerbread and soft Gingersnaps are all made in house and have become popular hostess and celebration gifts.

 Where to Eat in Quincy MA